-- 1. Name 3 activities that you enjoy doing and want to continue doing throughout your life.
+- 1. Name 3 activities that you enjoy doing that you want to continue doing for life or even improve at (as a hobby or as an occupation).
 Share the reason too. - 2.
 Describe in detail two places where you feel safe, happy, and relaxed.
 How can you access these places in your life? - 3.
-What is your dream job or career? - 1.
-What kind of home life would you like to have? - 2.
-What are 3 values you want to live by? - 3.
-If you could travel anywhere, where would you like to go to? - 4.
-What kind of friends do you want to have? - 5.
-What would you like to do that you haven't done yet? - 6.
-What kind of difference do you want to make in this world? - 7.
+What is your dream job or career? - 4.
+What kind of home life would you like to have? - 5.
+What are 3 values you want to live by? - 6.
+What kind of friends do you want to have? - 7.
+What would you like to do that you haven't done yet? - 8.
+What kind of difference do you want to make in this world? - 9.
 What are some new skills or habits you want to develop?

-Learners create a chart to represent their ideal day.
+Learners create a pie chart to represent their ideal day.